nicholascross/TerminalUI/README.md

 See module documentation in source files for examples.

+If the terminal size is too small to display fixed-size frames, TerminalUI will show a warning message instead of attempting to render the UI.

 ## Example

 Run the interactive example (press 'q' or Ctrl-C to quit).
 The interface now consists of: